oldbit-com/Spectron/README.md

 Still work in progress, but quite stable and usable.
 It can run most of the games and demos.

-It's a cross platform emulator that runs on Windows, Linux and MacOS.
-Developed on MacOS, so mostly tested on this platform.
+It's a cross-platform emulator that runs on Windows, Linux and macOS.
+Developed on macOS, so mostly tested on this platform.

 This is my hobby project which I always wanted to do.
 It has been a lot of fun and a challenge, too.
 Something different from what I do in my day job as software developer.
 ZX Spectrum was my first computer and I loved it.

 Z80 CPU emulator and audio player are written from scratch as a separate library and can be used in other projects.